luoxiaobatman/assignment/record/DBS_interview.md

 > terminology:\
 item marked as * is subject\
-item marked as - is answering or thought
+item marked as - is my answer or thought

+#### Senior Software Engineer
 * Tech
     * Java
         * Basics